-There are a small number of people who may not suit a low carbohydrate diet.
-Also medication adjustment may be needed before making a significant lifestyle change.
-It is therefore important for people with type 2 diabetes to discuss their lifestyle plans with their doctor and healthcare professional team.
+There are a small number of people who may not suit a low carbohydrate diet, and there are some medications that may need to be adjusted before making a significant lifestyle change.
+It is therefore important for people with prediabetes to discuss their lifestyle plans with their doctor and healthcare professional team.

-With the right knowledge and support people can achieve significant health benefits, and make lasting improvements, not only to type 2 diabetes but also to weight, blood pressure, and wellbeing.
+With the right knowledge and support people can achieve significant health benefits, and make lasting improvements, not only to prediabetes but also to weight, blood pressure, and wellbeing.